Thomas Joseph Loftus

 Tom Loftus was a veteran minor league ball player of the 1870s and 1880s who played briefly in the majors before becoming a manager, owner and league president.

 Loftus earned his first taste of the majors in 1877, playing briefly for the St. Louis Brown Stockings.
 At the age of twenty-two, he became the player-manager of a minor league franchise, the Peoria Reds the following year.
 He later played in the minors with Charlie Comiskey.
-They were also briefly teammates on the 1883 St. Louis Browns, and the pair formed a lifelong friendship.
+They were also briefly teammates on the St. Louis Browns in 1883, and the pair formed a lifelong friendship.

 Loftus later managed the Dubuque entry in the Northwestern League in 1895.
 He also managed several teams in four different major leagues (the Union Association, American Association, National League, and American League) and was, for a time, a part owner of the Washington Senators from their founding in 1901 until 1904.
 He was also President of the Illinois-Indiana-Iowa League in 1908.